humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ## Add composer install to the build script

-If your project was not previously using composer, you'll need to add a `composer install --no-dev` to your projects `.build-script`.
+If your project was not previously using composer, you'll need to add a `composer install --no-dev` to your project's `.build-script`.
 Simply add the following line to your `.build-script` or create that file if it doesn't already exist.

 ```sh
 composer install --no-dev